 Notes about secure file deletion: please use this function carefully since securely deleted data usually will not be recoverable.

 Please note that secure file deletion doesn't overcome any known risk of data leakage, i.e. it may exist copies of the data as temporary files saved by other applications, or as not securely deleted older versions of the file, or cached by the system: wiping a file cannot affect that orphaned data, which may be recovered with software utilities or specific hardware probes.

-Moreover, flash based storage usually re-allocates sectors for writing transparently for the software, in order to reduce unit's wear since flash units have a shorter lifespan in terms of writes; this doesn't allow to efficiently physically overwrite original content, reducing the efficiency of file wiping; in those cases wiping the whole disk would be more effective, but (for flash based disks) it will lead to fast wear and reduced lifespan of devices.
+Moreover, flash based storage usually re-allocates sectors for writing transparently for the software, in order to reduce unit's wear since flash units have a shorter lifespan in terms of writes; this doesn't allow to efficiently physically overwrite original content, lead to fast wear and reduced lifespan of devices.